 Go to the park

-Games, arts & crafts
+Games, arts, and crafts

-Nothing bolsters creativity as painting jam sessions or other fun-crafty assignments!
+Nothing bolsters creativity like painting jam sessions or other fun-crafty assignments!
 Painting, coloring, bead weaving, embroidery, origami, puzzles, chess – the list can go on and on!
 Not only are these games and artsy projects fun and interesting, but they also take quite some time, leaving your child entertained and happy for longer.

 A little getaway